aws-samples/aws-modernization-with-bigid/content/10_intro/_index.md

 # Workshop structure

+#### Module 1 - Autodiscovery
+- Use AWS autodiscovery to onboard AWS Data sources in SmallID
-- Provision AWS account with sample data
+- Scan data at AWS account scale.
-- Declare & scan your first data source in SmallID
 - Understand results of your first scan
-- Scan data at AWS account scale.
+- Challenge #1 - find credit card information in S3 buckets

+#### Module 2 - Scanning RDS
+- Explore SmallID Connectors capabilities
+- Initiate scans and review results
+- Challenge #2 - find cleartext password in databases

+#### Going Further
+- Leverage Sensitivity classifcation to get risk insights about your data
+- Use saved queries to transform technical queries into business queries
-- Leverage Users and policies to take actions
+- Leverage Users and policies to get alerted and take actions on new findings